 University of Washington BS ’78, MS ’82 in Fisheries Science

 Office Hours: Usually best to email ahead for an appointment.
 Otherwise, I maintain an open door policy for office hours – if I’m in my office, you are welcome to drop in.
-My weekly schedule is usually posted on my personal webpage.
+Weekly Schedule.

 My professional interests focus on biology laboratory education and the development of inquiry-based teaching methods and scientific writing training for introductory and core-level courses.
 I routinely teach labs in Bio 242 (Cellular and Molecular Biology) and Bio 270 (Ecology and Evolution).
 I also function as the scanning electron microscopy (SEM) and energy dispersive spectrometry (EDS) technician, and provide individual tutorials and course-based training (Geo 223) in the use of the SEM/EDS systems.

 In addition to our teaching responsibilities, in collaboration with Carolyn Lawson, AI, we hire and supervise most of our Teaching Assistants and Technical Writing Assistants for the Biology core courses